Let’s take a stroll down Daisy Lane… it will make you SMILE!

 - Assemble the daisy and attach it to the card by adding a glue dot to the back of each daisy piece.

-- Place patterned paper on Whisper White card stock to see where placement of “Smile” should be, but stamp BEFORE you tape your paper down.
+- Place the patterned paper on white card stock to see where the placement of “Smile” should be, but stamp BEFORE you tape your paper down.
 That way if you make a mistake or get a smudge you can flip your card stock over and try again!

 - Wondering how to get perfect placement of the word “Smile”?
 I love my Stamp-a-ma-jig!
-It’s currently in my Clearance Rack while supplies last so go grab one quick if you don’t have one.
 It does take a bit of practice until you remember how to use it, but it helps me put my stamped images exactly where I want them EVERY TIME!!
 Here’s a how-to use the Stamp-a-ma-jig video.

 - Don’t forget to decorate the inside of your card!
 I just stamped a small daisy in the corner and used my Stamp-a-ma-jig again to make sure that the middles lined up.